garethr/garethr.dev/content/about.md

 garethr.dev is the new blog of Gareth Rushgrove.
 I'm a professional technologist, mainly specialising in instrastructure, automation and information security.

+I'm currently Director of Product Management at [Snyk](https://snyk.io/), working on application security tools for developers.

 I have previously worked as:

 * A group Product Manager for Docker, responsible for a range of the developer-facing tools